ingo/ingo.github.io/_recipes/naan_bread.md

 ---
 author: Nagi
 category: Breads
-description: Fluffy, bubbly and chewy naan bread, just like you get at Indian restaurants.
+description: "Fluffy, bubbly and chewy naan bread, just like you get at Indian restaurants.\
-  Perfect for slopping up your favourite Indian curries – yet so good that you'll happily devour it plain, straight out of the skillet.
+  \ Perfect for slopping up your favourite Indian curries \u2013 yet so good that\
+  \ you'll happily devour it plain, straight out of the skillet."
 difficulty: medium
-favorite: ✓
+favorite: "\u2713"
 image: naan_bread.jpg
 nutrition:
 - 223 calories